Farmhouse bedroom wall decor ideas – 10 ways to decorate a rustic space

-Customized to fit under a sloping ceiling or designed into an alcove, shelves can create plentiful display space in farmhouse bedrooms, but for a look that’s modern rather than traditionally rustic, leave breathing space between solo decorative objects or groups.
+Customized to fit under a sloping ceiling or designed into an alcove, shelves can create plentiful above the bed decor ideas as display space in farmhouse bedrooms, but for a look that’s modern rather than traditionally rustic, leave breathing space between solo decorative objects or groups.

 6. Design flexibility into wall decor

 The look doesn’t have to be unchanging when considering how to decorate the walls of a farmhouse bedroom.
 In this room, building out the wall behind the head of the bed provides a place to position both artwork and decorative objects to make the bed even more of a centerpiece for the room.